hyphacoop/organizing/resolutions/resolution-006.md

         B. the employee is employed under a contract for a term of 1 year or less.
     ```
     to:
-    ```
+    ```txt
     Employment Requirements – All permanent employees must be members of the Co-operative.
 An employee is a permanent employee if the employee has been employed for a probationary period of at least 1 year.

     The probationary period commences from the first day of employment.
 Employees who have less than 5 years of cumulative professional work experience may be subject to additional probationary membership terms; this is at the discretion of the board.
     ```

     _Section 6.4 - Surplus, Loss, and Internal Capital Accounts_
-    ```
     From:
+    ```txt
     After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus allocations.
 The balance of the individual member’s capital account shall be adjusted accordingly.
     ```
     to:
-    ```
+    ```txt
-    After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus **or loss** allocations.
+    After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus or loss allocations.
 The balance of the individual member’s capital account shall be adjusted accordingly.
     ```

 2. The following individuals are confirmed as diretors of the Co-operative for a term of two years or until replaced: